lambdaclass/curse_of_mirra/docs/src/animations.md

 #### The animator

-The animator is the interface to control the [Mecanim animation system](https://docs.unity3d.com/462/Documentation/Manual/MecanimAnimationSystem.html).
+The animator is the interface to control the [Animation System Overview](https://docs.unity3d.com/Manual/AnimationOverview.html).
 We use it to add the animations and create a flow within them.

 #### Animation